 One can learn just about anything on various topics on platforms such as Facebook and Instagram.
-I personally have learnt a great deal about many things, one, in particular, are quotes and poems through these two specific platforms.
-As a yoga teacher, it seemed that the formula for posting, a picture must always accompany a quote of some kind.
-I am not sure why or who started this widely practised trend by millions.
+I personally have learnt a great deal about many things, one in particular are quotes and poems through these two specific platforms.
+As a yoga teacher, it seemed that the formula for posting a picture must always accompany a quote of some kind.
+I am not sure why or who started this widely practised trend.
 Somehow attaching a positive quote to a post makes it feel complete.

 Here’s a very profound one “Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself,” by Rumi.
 You see as a teacher we want to serve and help others all the time.
 We want to educate, assist and help you feel better, wiser, freer etc..etc..
 Honestly, it’s a commendable attitude or even a positive mantra that we carry as teachers, which does have its drawbacks at times.
 However, before we can truly teach, help or assist anyone we must first work on our individual self.
 In Mahatma Gandhi’s words, you have to “Be the change you wish to see in the world”.
 How do you create, implement and execute such change? well let Norman Vincent Peale’s words inspire you, he says “Change your thoughts and you change your world and Albert Einstein explains “The world as we have created it is a process of our thinking.
 It cannot be changed without changing our thinking.”
 One of the best practices for achieving such change is the practice of meditation, the word meditation means to attend to and to pay attention to the whole.
 A daily practice of meditation will strengthen awareness of your thoughts, speech and actions.
 This can lead to much needed positive changes in our life.